yshivakrishna/intel_xeon_phi_kernel_driver/README.txt

 Starting
 ========

-The module has only been tested on m1om devices.
+The module has only been tested on k1om devices.
 It doesn't contain checks against l1om.
 Apart from replacing the module, mpss needs to be running (this is TODO).
     /etc/init.d/mpss stop
     rmmod mic
-    insmod mic
+    insmod mic.ko
     /etc/init.d/mpss start